Winter Adventures Packing List

 Gear:

 - Snowshoes: Personal or rented.
-May be rented through MSHI upon registration for $20 or at a variety of outdoor stores in Portland or Seattle.
+May be provided by MSHI or rented at a variety of outdoor stores in Portland or Seattle areas.
+Research the appropriate size/length for your weight.

 - Adjustable trekking poles: Personal or rented.
-Included with snowshoe rental from MSHI or rented at a variety of outdoor stores in Portland or Seattle.
+MSHI or rented at a variety of outdoor stores in Portland or Seattle areas.

 - Boots: Sturdy waterproof hiking boots with good ankle support (mid-high top) are imperative.
 Running shoes are not appropriate for winter adventures at Mount St. Helens.

-- Socks: Polyester or wool hiking socks.
+- Socks: Wool or synthetic hiking socks are ideal for insulation and warmth in all conditions.
 Optional liner socks help with insulation, as well as reduce the risk of blisters.

-- Long Sleeve Base Layer: Synthetic or wool
+- Long Sleeve Base Layer: Wool or synthetic light or medium weight layer.

-- Upper Body Mid Layer: Polyester fleece jacket or down jacket
+- Upper Body Mid Layer: Polyester fleece jacket, vest or insulated jacket (down or synthetic)

-- Gloves: Warm and waterproof, e.g. thin liner gloves and waterproof shell or snow gloves/mittens
+- Gloves: Warm and waterproof, e.g. thin liner gloves and waterproof shell or Winter gloves or mittens.

-- Sunglasses: Close fitting to protect against sun snow reflection
+- Sunglasses: Close-fitting to protect against sun snow reflection which is a hazard to the eyes.

 - Change of dry clothes for the car (optional)